 This roundtable is the second in a series of roundtables convened by Residency Unlimited.
-The concept and leading question was originally posed by Todd Lanier Lester, and convened by Lalita Salander.
+The concept and leading question were defined by Todd Lanier Lester and Lalita Salander.
+Lalita Salander convened the roundtable.
 To read the responses to the first question in the series, click here.

 Lalita Salander is a New York based independent curator, educator, and artist.
 Salander is pursuing a cross-disciplinary doctoral degree in the field of contemporary art and cultural studies through the University of Reading and Zurich University of the Arts.
 Her research specifically focuses on Artist-in-Residence programmes in the 21st century.
 Salander is the curator for Residency Unlimited’s Dialogues platform and co-founder of Frontview for Art & Architecture.
 Salander has organized exhibitions in a variety of institutions in the United States and abroad; her curatorial practice aims to transport viewers on adventures throughout the galaxy.
 Salander was a 2014-2016 Curatorial Fellow at SVA’s MA Curatorial Practice program, and received her BA in Art History from Washington University in St. Louis.